rimutaka/posts/db-clustering/database-diff-visualisation.md

 )
 ```

-Populating the list of objects from all DBs can be done with very handy, but unofficial SP called `sp_MSforeachdb`.
+Populating the list of objects from all DBs can be done with a very handy, but unofficial SP called `sp_MSforeachdb`.
 It is [not the most elegant and reliable method](https://www.mssqltips.com/sqlservertip/2201/making-a-more-reliable-and-flexible-spmsforeachdb/), but it works OK most of the time.

 ```sql
 exec master.sys.sp_MSforeachdb